With a synthetic stock and smooth, light handling the Haenel Jaeger 10 synthetic Sporter is a pure sporting rifle, says Bruce Potts

 I like the stock because it is functional, looks good and is configured so that left-handed shooters can use it too, which is handy because there is no left-hand version at present.
 It has a low comb especially for a scoped rifle-only option but the non-cheekpiece nature of the butt section allows many differing cheek positions.
 When shooting, say, uphill or down you can re-adjust to get correct eye alignment.

 You have a solid black recoil pad, which is nice and soft and grips a jacket well for a good, stable hold.
 The fore-end is deeply scalloped to accommodate your fingers for a secure grip.
 This fore-end and pistol grip is further enhanced with panels of stippling.
-The whole stock is synthetic, moulded in two halves.
+The whole stock is synthetic, moulded in two halves (a walnut version is available).
 It has a light but very solid feel, and out and about this certainly helps because any flexing would ruin accuracy.
 Best of all is the soft-touch green finish that feels “warm” — some plastic stocks are horrible — but you do have to take care as it can scratch off to reveal the black gel coat beneath.
+(Update: current versions also come in black and a camouflage print is also available.)
 Annoyingly, the sling swivels were the fixed type and not quick-detach to leave a stud to fit a bipod.
 I feel the latter would be a more sensible option.

 I like the styling and handling of the Jaeger 10, especially with the Sporter-type green synthetic stock, which was far better than the earlier Pro version I tested.
 Accuracy was fine but take note of the velocities with some ammunition, and though I like the magazine it is tricky to manipulate.
 The trigger, however, was very good and, with the Haenel pedigree, it makes a very useable and reliable stalking rifle.

 A very useful and reliable stalking rifle